pbnj/awesome-podcasts/README.md

 - [Modern Web](http://www.modern-web.org/#/modern-web-podcast) - Discussions about all things related to modern web development
 - [Syntax](https://Syntax.fm) - A Tasty Treats Podcast for Web Developers
 - [The Big Web Show](http://5by5.tv/bigwebshow) - The award winning Big Web Show features special guests and topics like web publishing, art direction, content strategy, typography, web technology, and more.
 It&#39;s everything web that matters
-- [The Full Stack Podcast](http://www.devcannon.com/thefullstack/) - The Full Stack is a podcast dedicated to modern software development, with an emphasis on how it relates to web development
+- [The Full Stack Podcast](http://www.devcannon.com/thefullstack/) - A podcast dedicated to modern software development, with an emphasis on how it relates to web development
 - [The Rise of Frontend Engineering](https://theriseoffrontendengineering.com/podcast/) - A weekly podcast for Frontend Engineers interested in getting better at their craft
 - [The Web Ahead](http://5by5.tv/webahead) - Conversations with world experts on changing technologies and future of the web.
 The Web Ahead is your shortcut to keeping up